 Custom Criteria and Sort Clauses¶

-Sometimes you will find that standard Search Criteria and Sort Clauses provided with Ibexa Platform are not sufficient for your needs.
+Sometimes you will find that standard Search Criteria and Sort Clauses provided with Ibexa DXP are not sufficient for your needs.
 Most often this will be the case if you have a custom Field Type using external storage which cannot be searched using the standard Field Criterion.

 Legacy (SQL-based) search can also be used in